The Higher Structure of Symmetries of Axion-Maxwell Theory: Generalized gauging and categorical review

 \paragraph{Invertible symmetries}In the case of invertible symmetries, we recover familiar results: \begin{itemize} \item Gaugeable data in $\operatorname{Vec}_G^\omega$ are in one to one correspondence with pairs $(H, \epsilon)$ of a subgroup $H<G$ and a trivialization of the cocycle $i^*_H\omega=d\epsilon \in H^3(H;U(1))$ \item Denoting with $\mathbb{A}=\bigoplus_{g\in G}g$ we have:

 \end{itemize}

-\subsection{Gauging lines in $3$d}
+\subsection{Gauging lines in 3d}

-If we want to describe topological lines in $3$d we need to provide more data to our symmetry category allowing for the grater freedom in the different topological manipulations. \begin{definition}[Unitary Modular Tensor Category (UMTC)] A UMTC is a fusion category which is also: \begin{itemize} \item Braided: there exists a braiding isomorphism:
+If we want to describe topological lines in 3d we need to provide more data to our symmetry category allowing for the greater freedom of topological moves.
+See \cite{Barkeshli:2014cna,Antinucci:2023ezl} for physics reviews and \cite{Carqueville:2018sld,Mulevicius:2020bat} for a rigorous mathematical construction. \begin{definition}[Unitary Modular Tensor Category (UMTC)] A UMTC is a fusion category which is also: \begin{itemize} \item Braided: there exists a braiding isomorphism

-compatible with the associator and implementing the effect of exchanging the position of lines in space \item ribbon: there exists a twist isomorphism:
+compatible with the associator and implementing the effect of exchanging the position of lines in space \item Ribbon: there exists a twist isomorphism

-compatible with the braiding and the rigid structure and quantifying the spin of the lines. \item modular: invertibility of the $S$-matrix:
+compatible with the braiding and the rigid structure and quantifying the spin of the lines. \item Modular: invertibility of the $S$-matrix

 computing the correlation function of Hopf links of simple object; enforcing the faithfulness of the action of the $0$-form symmetries

 \end{itemize}

 \end{definition} \paragraph{Gaugeable data} On top of the data of a symmetric Frobenius algebra; now we need the lines of the network to be invariant under braiding and twisting: \begin{definition}[Commutative Frobenius algebra] A Frobenius algebra object $\mathbb{A}$ is said to be commutative if it is invariant under braiding and twisting: \DisableQuotes \EnableQuotes \end{definition} \paragraph{Resulting spectrum} Naively, one would define line of the gauged theory as those bimodules (orbits) which also trivially links with the gauged algebra (mutually local).
 Mathematically this is encapsulated in a single definition: \begin{definition}[Local module] A local module in a UMTC $\mathcal{C}$ over a commutative Frobenius algebra $\mathbb{A}$ is a left $\mathbb{A}$ module compatible with braiding: \DisableQuotes \EnableQuotes where we can provide a structure of bimodule to $M$ by defining the right multiplication $*_R=*_L\circ b_{M, \mathbb{A}}$ as in the diagram. \end{definition} \begin{proposition} The topological lines of the gauged theory $\mathcal{T}/\mathbb{A}$ form the category of local modules: